marcusturewicz/25-days-of-serverless-challenge/Day-03/README.md

 Java Azure Function with HTTP trigger (GitHub webhook) with Table Storage as database.

-Push a .png file to https://github.com/marcusturewicz/animal-pics (preferably /pics folder) and the function will save them to table storage.
+Push a .png file to https://github.com/marcusturewicz/animal-pics (preferably /pics folder) and the function will save the URL to them in table storage.

 Table Storage
 ![Table Storage](images/TableStorage.png)